 Early Notables of the Beech family (pre 1700)

 Another 46 words (3 lines of text) are included under the topic Early Beech Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Beech is the 7,777th most popular surname with an estimated 2,487 people with that name.
 However, in the United Kingdom, the name Beech is ranked the 909th most popular surname with an estimated 7,559 people with that name.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Beech were among those contributors:

-Beech Settlers in the United States in the 17th Century
+Beech Settlers in United States in the 17th Century

-Beech Settlers in the United States in the 18th Century
+Beech Settlers in United States in the 18th Century

-Beech Settlers in the United States in the 19th Century
+Beech Settlers in United States in the 19th Century